 I went to Trinity College where I received my undergraduate degree in French Language and Literature, and Italian Studies.
 I then completed my graduate degree at New York University in the Foreign Language Teaching of French and Teaching English to Speakers of Other Languages.
 My four total student teaching placements in Paris and NYC prepared me as well as they could for my start in urban education.

 After two years, I knew I needed to find something different.
 I couldn’t quite put my finger on it then, but I wasn’t happy.
 I moved on to a French middle school position, and from month one, I knew it was the right fit!
 In my happy world, #MiddleSchoolersAreTheBestSchoolers!
-Don’t get me wrong, now that I have much more experience I think I would enjoy high school and teaching the upper level classes, but there is something about the exuberance and general uninhibited nature of middle school kiddos that just make my heart happy every single day.
+Don’t get me wrong, now that I have much more experience I think I would enjoy high school again and teaching the upper level classes, but there is something about the exuberance and general uninhibited nature of middle school kiddos that just make my heart happy every single day.

 Yours in Education,